 - Nappies – The box your disposable nappies come in is recyclable, but the nappies themselves, in Norfolk, are not.
 Nappies (used or unused) must not go in your recycling bin.
 They make otherwise clean recycling dirty and someone has to remove them by hand.
 Find out more on our page about nappies.

 - Food waste – gets onto recyclable material and includes food on recyclable material that has not been rinsed out

 - Soft plastics – crisp packets, sweet wrappers, toothpaste tubes, bags, food wrapping eg film on or around food punnets/trays, cling film, shrink wrap and baby & pet food pouches

-- Rigid plastics – toys or broken garden furniture, plant pots and polystyrene
+- Hard plastics – toys or broken garden furniture, plant pots and polystyrene

 - Sharps items – this can range from a discarded needle right up to a full sized scythe!
 These items are dangerous and do not belong in your home recycling bin